top of page

 Note: We do not handle interstate extraditions in the United States of America.

-Call Leo Adler Law 24/7 toll-free at 1-800-513-9769 to make an appointment for a consultation.
+Call Leo Adler Law 24/7 toll-free at 1-833-523-5759 to schedule a consultation.
+We're available evenings and weekends.

 +1 (833) LAD-LRLW